lukyanovd7/Pan_T_cell_Atlas/README.md

 # The pan-T-cell axis: overlapping transcriptional identities across CD4⁺, CD8⁺, γδ, and MAIT T cells

-## The code can be used to reproduce integration, postprocessing and figures from the manuscript
+## The code can be used to reproduce integration, postprocessing and figures from the manuscript.
+The processed annotated object will be deposited on Figshare.

 Data Format
 Single-cell objects are currently saved in the .qs format using the qs R package.